ua-datalab/QNLP/Project-Plan.md

  - To Do
  	- v6 code- lambeq and pytorch have version issues
   	- Do `lightning` and `lambeq` work together?
+   - try with v6 code and pytorch
+    	-getting the symbol doesnt have size issue in laptop.
+Sounds like a version mismatch between lambeq and pytorch
+    	- try on colab
+      	- update- gets the same error on colab
+       	- try v4 on colab.
+        - if that is also getting the same error switch to Quantum Model- using actual quantum computer.
+If we are fighting stupid infrastructure and dll issues might as well do it for quantum model, not stupid pytorch or numpy models.
 ## August 26th 2024
 1. try with NUMPy model and square matrix issue
 	-  try with making all sentences padded with . -- failed -bob cat parser, automatically removed .